HookRace/hookrace-web/www/_posts/2015-03-04-make-a-lisp-in-nim.markdown

 I also didn't really aim for a low amount of code but rather good readability, but it may still be interesting to look at.
-I guess Nim's size bein so close to Python shows how much I oriented on the Python implementation:
+I guess Nim's size being so close to Python shows how much I oriented on the Python implementation:

                     Lines   Words   Chars
     mal               280     913    7075